fathom-playground/playground/README.md

 Request](https://github.com/jaredpereira/playground/new/master/adventures) to
 add an adventure document.

-Adventures can be anything to learn about decentralized systems.
+Adventures can be around decentralized systems and learning.
 Individual explorations of a niche subject, original research, study groups, or any other scenario you can imagine.
 For a proposal you need to decide how best to describe _your_ adventure.